Instrument landing system: Marker beacons

-On some installations, marker beacons operating at a carrier frequency of 75 MHz are provided.
-When the transmission from a marker beacon is received it activates an indicator on the pilot's instrument panel and the tone of the beacon is audible to the pilot.
+On some legacy installations, marker beacons operating at a carrier frequency of 75 MHz are provided.
+When the transmission from a marker beacon is received it activates an indicator on the pilot's instrument panel and the identity code and tone of the beacon is audible to the pilot.
 The distance from the runway at which this indication should be received is published in the documentation for that approach, together with the height at which the aircraft should be if correctly established on the ILS.
 This provides a check on the correct function of the glide slope.
-In modern ILS installations, a DME is installed, co-located with the ILS, to augment or replace marker beacons.
-A DME continuously displays the aircraft's distance to the runway.
+Instead of marker beacons, modern ILS installations use DME.
+Co-located with the ILS glidepath transmitter near the touchdown point, the DME provides a display of aircraft distance to the runway.

 DME substitution

 Distance measuring equipment (DME) provides pilots with a slant range measurement of distance to the runway.
 DMEs are augmenting or replacing markers in many installations.
 The DME provides more accurate and continuous monitoring of correct progress on the ILS glide slope to the pilot, and does not require an installation outside the airport boundary.
-When used in conjunction with an ILS, the DME is often sited midway between the reciprocal runway thresholds with the internal delay modified so that one unit can provide distance information to either runway threshold.
+When used in conjunction with a dual runway approach ILS, the DME is often sited midway between the reciprocal runway thresholds with the internal delay modified so that one unit can provide distance information to either runway threshold.
 For approaches where a DME is specified in lieu of marker beacons, DME required is noted on the instrument approach procedure and the aircraft must have at least one operating DME unit, or an IFR-approved system using a GNSS (an RNAV system meeting TSO-C129/ -C145/-C146), to begin the approach.

+Compass locator

+Compass locators are low-powered (less than 25 W) non-directional beacons and are received and indicated by the automatic direction finder receiver.
+It ranges over 15 miles and operate between 190 and 535 kHz.
+When used in conjunction with an ILS front course, the compass locator facilities are collocated with the outer and/or middle marker facilities and can be used to substitute an outer marker, in which case it will transmit at 400 W. The coding identification of the outer locator consists of the first two letters of the three-letter identifier of the associated localizer.